hendro2019/GameOfLife/README.md

 # GameOfLife
 The Game of Life is a zero player game, which is to say that the entire evolution of the game is determined by the boards initial state.
-The rules for the development of each generation of the game state whee developed by mathematician John Conway and are as follows:
+The rules for the development of each generation of the game state were developed by mathematician John Conway and are as follows:

     1. Any live cell with two or three live neighbors survives.
     2. Any dead cell with three live neighbors becomes a live cell.